darrel-oneil/PaginationTagHelper/README.md

 # Sample Web application
 Please refer to the sample *PaginationTagHelper.AspNetCore.Web* application in this repo which helps demonstrate how the pagination tag helper can be used.
+This web project current uses Bootstrap 3.3.